Mexican kid's comic Xavier López, 'Chabelo,' dies at 88

 A U.S. citizen — he was born in Chicago to Mexican parents — López returned to Mexico with his family at a young age and trained as a doctor.
 But he found his calling in acting.

-The comic’s family wrote on his fan page that López “died suddenly of abdominal complications.”
+The comic’s family wrote on his fan page that López “died suddenly on abdominal complications.”

 He was survived by several children and his wife.